Student bank accounts

 a From November 2017, Lloyds Banking Group (Lloyds, Halifax and Bank of Scotland) will charge 1p per day for every £7 spent on planned overdrafts.
 Unplanned overdraft charges will be scrapped entirely.

-Student bank account freebies and credit interest in 2017
+Student bank accounts 2017 freebies and credit interest

 There are only a handful of student accounts offering freebies and/or interest this year.
-Previously, first-year students with a HSBC account earned interest at 1.5% above base rate on balances up to £1,000 but this offer is being pulled from 1 August 2017.
+Previously, first-year students with a HSBC account earned interest at 1.5% above base rate on balances up to £1,000 but this offer was pulled on 1 August 2017.

 Student bank accounts with railcards